 On March 10, 2017, the Company and Amerisur Exploración Colombia Limitada ("Amerisur") entered into four farm-out agreements pursuant to which Amerisur agreed to acquire the following participating interests in certain of the Company's exploration and production of hydrocarbons contracts (collectively, the "Participating Interests"): (i) 60% participating interest in the Putumayo-9 Block; (ii) 50.5% participating interest in the Tacacho Block; (iii) 58% participating interest in the Mecaya Block; and (iv) 100% participating interest in the Terecay Block.
-The aggregate purchase price for the Participating Interests was \$4.9 million, plus a royalty calculated and payable on a monthly basis equal to 2% of all the hydrocarbons produced in the Terecay Block, subject to certain terms and conditions.
+The aggregate purchase price for the Participating Interests was \$4.9 million, plus a royalty calculated and payable on a monthly basis equal to 2% of all the hydrocarbons produced in the Terecay Block, and a royalty calculated and payable on a monthly basis equal to 1.2% of all the hydrocarbons produced in the Putumayo-9 Block, subject to certain terms and conditions.
 The Agencia Nacional de Hidrocarburos ("ANH") approved the assignment of interests, rights and obligations under the Putumayo-9 Block on August 13, 2017, and the Tacacho, Terecay and Mecaya blocks on August 31, 2017.
 The amendments to formalize the transfer of the Company's interests were executed on October 20, 2017, with respect to the contracts governing the Putumayo-9, Tacacho and Terecay blocks and on November 10, 2017, with respect to the contract governing the Mecaya Block.